-Located on a then-lonesome little corner under the Williamsburg Bridge in Brooklyn, Diner opened its doors on New Year’s Eve twenty years ago.
-Owners Andrew Tarlow and Mark Firth hosted and bartended and ended most nights with a hand of cards and pitcher of margaritas.
+Located on a then-lonesome little corner under the Williamsburg Bridge in Brooklyn, Diner opened its doors on New Year’s Eve twenty-two years ago.
+Owners Andrew Tarlow and Mark Firth hosted and bartended and ended most nights with a hand of cards and a pitcher of margaritas.
 Chef Caroline Fidanza wrote a daily menu committed to local, seasonal, sustainable foods, and built relationships with the farmers in upstate New York and surrounding regions.
-Kate Huling was server and salad maker, scrawling the menu across table after table then jumping back behind the line to overdress a salad when duty called.
+Kate Huling was server and salad maker, scrawling the menu across table after table, then jumping back behind the line to overdress a salad when duty called.

-Diner’s expansive bar, a place to sit and read and eat and watch the world go by is the centerpiece of the room, a 90 year old Pullman dining car.
+Diner’s expansive bar, a place to sit and read and eat and watch the world go by is the centerpiece of the room, a 90-year-old Pullman dining car.
 Warm wood and aged enamel, like being in the belly of a whale or the protected hold of a ship.

-General Manager: David McQueen
+General Manager: Erika Wuhrer